AnicetNgrt/jiro-nn/examples/housing/cr.typ

     #box(width: 45%, height: 7cm)[
         #figure(
             image("../visuals/final_sqft_living.png"),
             caption: [The living room's squared feets has a significant correlation with price.
-But is from enough to explain it.]
+But is far from enough to explain it.]
         )
     ]
 ]]